liafizan/ecs-orchestrate/README.md

 This tool provisions your stack on ECS clusters.
 We can integrate this with CI-instances or run via command-line to manage our ecs deployments.
 Also packaged are dockerfiles for consul-client, consul-master and registrator

+### Main files:

+Script works in two different modes:

+   -  Single file : Specify individual config file name and service will be updated for one single file

+   -  Multiple files: Do not specify any file and any file in base directory will be processesed.

+NOTE: Base directory is ${SCRIPT_DIR}/config/

 ### Prereqs
 1. An ECS cluster containing minimum one instance
 2. Instances should have ECS agent along with docker running on instances